-- Broker Allowed This flag defines whether TES trades can be entered by a broker (initiating user which is not an approving user) or not.
-See chapter 8.1.1 for details on broker role. - Max Participants This field provides information about how many participants / TES approving users can be involved on both sides of a TES trade.
-If only bilateral trades are allowed then Max Participants is set to 2.
-If multilateral trades are also allowed along with bilateral trades then a value higher than 2 i.e. typically 30 is set. - Minimum Price Step This field provides the information about the minimum price increment allowed for a TES trade. - Minimum Lot Size This field provides the information about the minimum TES side quantity allowed in a single leg. - Non-disclosure Limit This field provides the quantity threshold for using the non-disclosure feature.
-See chapter 8.1.6 for details on non-disclosure limits. - Price Validation Rule The rule used for price validation of TES trades in accordance to "Conditions for Utilization of the Eurex Trade Entry Services"
+- Max Participants This field provides information about how many participants / TES approving users can be involved on both sides of a TES trade.
+If only bilateral trades are allowed, then Max Participants is set to 2.
+If multilateral trades are also allowed along with bilateral trades, then a value higher than 2 i.e. typically 30 is set. - Minimum Price Step This field provides the information about the minimum price increment allowed for a TES trade. - Minimum Lot Size This field provides the information about the minimum TES side quantity allowed in a single leg.

+Non-disclosure Limit - This field provides the quantity threshold for using the non-disclosure feature.
+See chapter 8.1.7 for details on non-disclosure limits.